Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

 \subsection{Batch-online Koopman finite-time identifier with approximation error}

 Now, we investigate the sensitivity of the proposed update law \eqref{eq:28}-\eqref{eq:29} to the approximation error term ${\cal P}_\theta(.)$ by studying the behavior of solutions of the system identifier \eqref{eq:17} in a neighborhood of the finite-time solution of the nominal Koopman identifier.
-Let assume that there exists the approximation error term ${\cal P}_\theta(.)$.
+Let's assume that there exists the approximation error term ${\cal P}_\theta(.)$.

 {\bf Problem 2 (Batch-online Koopman finite-time identifier with approximation error).} Let the vector-valued observable $\xi (\theta )$ be fixed and results in some approximation error.
 Let the exist a mini-batch of samples given by $\{\xi_{\theta}(t_{1}), \ldots, (\xi_{\theta}(t_{p})\}$.
-Consider the dynamical system \eqref{eq:16} with the system identifier \eqref{eq:17}.
-Design a unified batch-online update law such that ${e_{{\xi _\theta }}} $, ${e_{{A_\theta }}} $, and ${e_{{B_\theta }}} $, remain UUB, and can be made arbitrarily small, under an easy-to-verify condition on mini-batch of samples.
+Considering \eqref{eq:16} and the system identifier \eqref{eq:17}, develop a unified batch-online update law to ensure that ${e_{{\xi _\theta }}} $, ${e_{{A_\theta }}} $, and ${e_{{B_\theta }}} $, are uniformly ultimately bounded (UUB), under an easy-to-verify condition on mini-batch of samples.

 \begin{assm} Continuous approximation error term ${{\cal P}_\theta }(t,{\xi _\theta }(t))$ is bounded, i.e., $\parallel {{\cal P}_\theta }(t,{\xi _\theta }(t))\parallel \, \le {\cal P}_\theta ^B$. \end{assm}